dr-saad-la/Anomaly-Detection-Resources/README.md

 # Anomaly Detection Resources

-This repository contains resources for anomaly detection in various programming languages, including Python, Julia, Rust, Java and C++.
-Each subdirectory contains libraries, examples, and tools relevant to the specific language for implementing and understanding anomaly detection algorithms.

 A collection of libraries, frameworks, and tools for anomaly detection.
 This repository aims to provide a comprehensive resource for developers, researchers, and data scientists working on detecting anomalies in various datasets.

+It contains resources for anomaly detection in various programming languages, including Python, Julia, Rust, Java and C++.
+Each subdirectory contains libraries, examples, and tools relevant to the specific language for implementing and understanding anomaly detection algorithms.

 **Why this repository?**